lihuiba/vmthunder.pagesource/source/_posts/2014-03-02-key-idears.markdown

 ---
 The booting process of a VM requires only a small part of the image data.
-We test the bootstrap process of popular operating systems, including Windows and various Linux dis- tributions like Fedora, Ubuntu, OpenSUSE, and CentOS.
+We test the bootstrap process of popular operating systems, including Windows and various Linux distributions like Fedora, Ubuntu, OpenSUSE, and CentOS.
 We record the data access traces, including the address and the request time of the data blocks.
 The following figure shows the result.